 - Team gold at young rider level

-- Competed at three Olympic Games in Beijing, London and Rio de Janeiro
+- Competed at four Olympic Games in Beijing, London, Rio de Janeiro and Tokyo

 - European team bronze at senior level